OpenKnowledgeMaps/headstart-vue/CONTRIBUTING.md

 Please label the new issue as “discussion”, if it’s still in discussion, and - “implementation” when it’s ready to be written.
 Please add also “good first issue”, “frontend”/“backend” and so on, to help contributors find issues that fit their skills.

 After the PR:

+Please use the following template to review the PR.
+Suggested use is that you tick the item off or explain what needs to be improved.
+If the category does not apply to the PR, simply state “n/a”.

-- Check that the change is fulfilling its purpose and works in all browsers/environments.
+- The change is fulfilling its purpose and works in all browsers/environments
-- Check that the change is performing well in all browsers/environments.
+- The change is performing well in all browsers/environments
-- Check that the change is in line with the design goals of Head Start.
+- The change is in line with the [design goals of Head Start](https://github.com/OpenKnowledgeMaps/headstart-vue/blob/master/DESIGN_GOALS.md)
+- The change is within the scope and philosophy of the component
-- Check that the change has the necessary tests.
+- The change has the necessary tests
-- Check that the change has any necessary documentation.
+- The change has any necessary documentation
-- Check that the changes fit our coding style.
+- The changes fit our coding style
-- Check how the PR affects the different stakeholders of Headstart.
+- The changes do not negatively affect the different stakeholders of Headstart (end users, developers, designers, maintainers, deployers, users of Head Start as a library).

 If there is anything you don’t like, leave a comment and ask to change.
 Repeat until everything has been addressed.
 Nit picking: